AdeDoyle/GLOSSAM_scripts/README.md

 If using the LLM comparison method, there are a few precursors to running the comparison function.

+First import Sentence Transformers library:

+    from sentence_transformers import SentenceTransformer

-First create a set of all unique glosses to be embedded:
+Next create a set of all unique glosses to be embedded:

     glosses_to_embed = sorted(list(set(
         [g[0] for g in dev_set] + [g[1] for g in dev_set]